openenclave/openenclave/doc/GettingStarted.md

 Prerequisites
 -------------

-The following are prerequisites for building and running OpenEnclave.
+The following are prerequisites for building and running Open Enclave.

 - Intel® X86-64bit architecture with SGX1 or SGX2
 - Ubuntu Desktop-16.04-LTS 64bits